andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 # Introductory questions

-*Q1.1* What is the name of your organization?
+*Q1.1*: What is the name of your organization?

 :   Text field

-*Q1.2* Where is your organization's headquarters?
+*Q1.2*: Where is your organization's headquarters?

 :   Autocomplete text field populated with a list of countries

     [How to add this to Qualtrics](/project/diss-ingos-in-autocracies/survey-notes/)

-*Q1.3* What is your position in the organization?
+*Q1.3*: What is your position in the organization?

 :    Single answer

     - Executive director
     - Program officer
     - Public relations officer
     - Staff member
     - Receptionist
     - Other

-*Q1.4* Does your organization work in a country other than your home country?
+*Q1.4*: Does your organization work in a country other than the country in which it is headquartered?

 :   If the respondent answers no, end the survey early since they're not an INGO